Solar Pool Heater Plumbing Diagram

 First, if you have any doubts, you may want to consider hiring a qualified pool professional to install all solar pool heaters to ensure they are done correctly and meet all local building codes.

 Second, the size of the solar pool heater plumbing system will depend on the size of the pool, the type of solar pool heater being used, and the climate.
-Solar pool heaters in warm climates will generally require smaller solar collector arrays and smaller pump sizes than those in cooler climates.
+Solar pool heaters in warm climates generally require smaller solar collector arrays and smaller pump sizes than in cooler climates.

 Third, all solar pool heaters must be adequately maintained for optimal performance.
 This includes regularly cleaning the solar collector and replacing any damaged parts.